Ashraf-Zafrani/ShowPick/README.md

 - **Interactive Elements**:
   - Toggling between login and create account views.

+- **Random films and series**:
+ - 10 random films and series appear in the home page.

+- **Detail Page**:
+- Info about the films or series
+- Trailer
+- Button to add the films or series to the favorites
+- Comment field
+- Rating

+- **favorites Page**:
+- Display all your favorites films or series

 ## Technologies Used

 - **HTML**: Structure and layout of the application.